ccappelen/legaciesR/README.md

 grid with various summary measures of historical state presence, and (3) add a range of commonly used covariates to the polygon and grid data.

+NB: The package is still experimental and no functions should be considered stable.

 ## Installation

 You can install the development version of legaciesr from